nurturing ucc Identity

 My Commitment to the Search & Call Process

-A transformative aspect of my experience as a Member-in-Discernment has been that I am open to following God's call wherever it might present itself.
+A transformative aspect of my experience as a Member-in-Discernment was my growth in my openness to following God's call wherever it might present itself.
 I am committed to answering my call to pastor a local congregation and I believe in the UCC Search and Call process and am committed to exploring opportunities for ministry across our church.
 I believe that by looking broadly I can find a congregation that is the best fit for my call and my gifts.
 I am thankful for my husband's support of my commitment to this process and we are both humbled by how the Holy Spirit has made us more open to where God might lead us to serve.

-UCC@ASU logo and theme I created for our campus ministry
+Logo and theme I created for my previous campus ministry

 Presenting to the online 2021 General Synod